-- 14. "cling on" is closest in meaning to ----. - A) stick to B) turn down C) rest on
+14. "cling on" is closest in meaning to ----.

+A) stick to B) turn down C) rest on

-- A) so B) such - 17.
-Which of the following is true according to the text? - A) Labour dystocia is a phenomenon that occurs very often. - B) Obstructed labour does not literally refer to an obstruction. - C) The death of a mother during childbirth has nothing to do with the brain and thus skull size. - D) That the brain has not evolved in time to have a bigger size is a sort of blessing for our survival. - E) The writer thinks that the current size of the brain is the epitome of nature's strange designs.
+A) so B) such

+17. Which of the following is true according to the text?

+A) Labour dystocia is a phenomenon that occurs very often.

+B) Obstructed labour does not literally refer to an obstruction.

+C) The death of a mother during childbirth has nothing to do with the brain and thus skull size.

+D) That the brain has not evolved in time to have a bigger size is a sort of blessing for our survival.

+E) The writer thinks that the current size of the brain is the epitome of nature's strange designs.

 So how can an idea with so little biological or physiological basis have spread so widely?
-It is hard to (23) track down / look up an original source.
+It is hard to (18) track down / look up an original source.
 The American psychologist and philosopher William James mentioned in The Energies of Men in 1908 that we "are making use of only a small part of our possible mental and physical resources".
 He was optimistic that people could achieve more, but he does not refer to brain volume or quantity of cells, nor does he give a specific percentage.
-The 10% figure is mentioned in the preface (24) on / to the 1936 edition of Dale Carnegie's best-selling book How to Win Friends and Influence People, and sometimes people say that Albert Einstein was the source.
+The 10% figure is mentioned in the preface (19) on / to the 1936 edition of Dale Carnegie's best-selling book How to Win Friends and Influence People, and sometimes people say that Albert Einstein was the source.
 But Professor Della Sala has tried to find the quote, and even those who work at the Albert Einstein a rchives can find no record of it.
-So it seems this might be a myth too.
+So it seems this might be a myth, too.

-25. Which of the following is true according to the text?
+20. Which of the following is true according to the text?

-- A) It is possible to pin down the real source of 10% myth thanks to scholars in the field. - B) The Energies of Men mainly focuses on brain volume or quantity of cells. - C) The sources cited as the origin of 10% figure are nothing but rumour. - D) Despite the evidence to the contrary, the 10% figure found advocates a mong academic circles. - E) It is only a matter of time before the academic world a dmits the validity of the 10% figure.
+- A) It is possible to pin down the real source of 10% myth thanks to scholars in the field. - B) The Energies of Men mainly focuses on brain volume or quantity of cells.

+C) The sources cited as the origin of 10% figure are nothing but rumour.

+- D) Despite the evidence to the contrary, the 10 % figure found advocates a mong academic circles. - E) It is only a matter of time before the academic world a dmits the validity of the 10% figure.

-There are two other phenomena that might (26) account for / emerge from the misunderstanding.
+There are two other phenomena that might (21) account for

+/ emerge from the mis understanding.
 Nine-tenths of the cells in the brain are so-called glial cells.
 These are the support cells, the white matter, which provide physical and nutritional help for the other 10% of cells, the neurons, which make up the grey matter than does the thinking.
-So perhaps people heard that only 10% of the cells do the hard graft and assumed that we (27) could harness /can harness the glial cells too.
-But these are different kind of cells entirely.
-There is no way that they could suddenly transform themselves (28) from / into neurons, giving us extra brain power.
+So perhaps people heard that only 10% of the cells do the hard graft and assumed that we could harness the glial cells too.
+But these are (22) severely / entirely different kind of cells.
+There is no way that they could suddenly transform themselves (23) from / intoneurons, thus giving us extra brain power.

-There is a very rare group of patients whose brain scans reveal something extraordinary, (29) for example / though.
-In 1980, a British paediatrician called John Lorber mentioned in the journal Science that he had patients (30) of / with hydroce phalus who had hardly any brain tissue, yet could function.
-This doesn't of course show us that the rest of us could make extra use of our brains, just that these people (31) adapt / have adapted to extra ordinary circumstances.
+There is a very rare group of patients whose brain scans reveal something extraordinary, (24) for example / though.
+In 1980, a British paediatrician called John Lorber mentioned in the journal Science that he had patients (25) of / with hydrocephalus who had hardly any brain tissue, yet could function.
+This does not, of course, show us that the rest of us could make extra use of our brains, rather, it just demonstrates that these people (26) have adapted/ adapt to extraordinary circumstances.